History of the Round Top Family Library

 With its larger facility, the Round Top Library Association’s Board of Directors, which had grown considerably from its three founding members, decided to expand its mission to provide services to adults.
 They changed the name of the institution to the Round Top Family Library.

-Barbara Smith, who retired as the Librarian at Round Top/Carmine elementary school, first joined the Board of Directors, and became the Director of the Library immediately after the new facility was opened, She continues to serve in that role today.
+Barbara Smith, who retired as the Librarian at Round Top/Carmine elementary school, first joined the Board of Directors, and became the Director of the Library immediately after the new facility was opened.
 Under her leadership and that of a talented and committed Board of Directors, the Library has flourished.
+Barbara Smith retired as Round Top Family Library Director in 2021.

 In 2012, the Library was able to purchase the 2.5 acres of land upon which the Rummel Haus and the Sterling and Marianne McCall Library building sits from the Bybee Foundation, which continues to partner with the Library it helped create.